-Current tax is based on taxable profit for the year and is calculated using tax rates that have been enacted or substantively enacted.
+Current tax is based on taxable profit for the year and is calculated using tax rates that have been enacted or substantively enacted at the balance sheet date.
 Taxable profit differs from net profit as reported in the Profit and Loss Account because it excludes items of income or expense that are not taxable (or tax deductible).